shanksCx/p3rf3ctr00t2025/SecureBank.md

 Same issue as earlier but no worries you already know what to do now.Just add the header to the request in burp.

-After all that we are in finally
+After all that we are in finally in(I think to myself)

 ![11](<images/Pasted image 20251208185100.png>)